This resort is considered Deluxe level and was beautiful.

 You also have access to an arcade &

-night vision goggles for viewing animals on the Savannah at night!
+night vision goggles for viewing animals on the Savanna at night!
 I loved this as there are several animals you can only see at night.
-For an extra fee, you can also go on night time safaris with a tour guide.
+For an extra fee, you can also go on a night time safari with a tour guide.

 Samawati Springs Pool